reshamas/reshamas.github.io/_posts/2019-11-08-how-to-organize-a-wimlds-scikit-learn-sprint.md

 It is helpful to arrange this accommodation prior to opening up applications for the sprint and include it on the sprint website.
 When done this way, an attendee does not have to make a special request and this accommodation gives more applicants the option to apply.

 ### Food
-When arranging food with the sponsor, it's important to accommodate for dietary needs:
+Having food that is accessible to people with various dietary considerations is inclusive.
+These are some dietary needs to consider:
 1.  vegetarian
 2.  dairy free
 3.  gluten free